-It is in our view highly important that those reciprocal rights are implemented in the EU27.
-We believe that the focus on citizens 'rights was the correct approach to take in connection with the WA.
-However, providing citizens with rights without providing them with the capability to enforce them may render these rights useless.
-That is why we believe that it is important that citizens have proper access to legal advice so they can obtain advice about the enforcement of the rights which are recognised in the WA.
+It is in our view highly important that those reciprocal rights are implemented in the EU27 specifically as we have detailed them in previous responses to Withdrawal documents.
+We believe that the focus on citizens' rights was the correct approach to take in connection with the WA.
+However, providing citizens with rights without providing them with the capability to obtain legal advice may render these rights useless.
+That is why we believe that it is important that citizens have proper access to their lawyers so they can obtain advice about the enforcement of the rights which are recognised in the WA.